 - Use plain, easily understood language.
-Write for reviewers who are generally knowledgeable but may not have a thorough or deep understanding of your organization or project. - Answer all questions completely within the character limits specified in the grant application. - Review the Project Evaluation Profile included in this document as it is used to score and compare the grant applications.
+Write for reviewers who are generally knowledgeable but may not have a thorough or deep understanding of your farming operation, organization, or soil health initiative. - Answer all questions completely within the character limits specified in the grant application. - Review the Project Evaluation Profile included in this document as it is used to score and compare the grant applications.